Matrix Model for Riemann Zeta via its Local Factors: Matrix model in the phase space

 where, to get to the partition function in the last line, we have performed the integrals over the momenta $h_{i}$, which yielded $\delta(\theta_{i}+\theta'_{i})$, using which we eliminated one set of integrals over the coordinates $\theta$.
+Schematically, the partition function of the matrix model is of the form of the local zeta-function.